hugo-fixit/FixIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

       enable = true
       # special amount of posts in each home posts page
       paginate = 6
-      # {{< version 0.2.0 deleted >}} replaced with hiddenFromHomePage in params.page
-      # default behavior when you don't set "hiddenFromHomePage" in front matter
-      defaultHiddenFromHomePage = false

   # Social config about the author
   [params.social]